NETL-RIC/regionalizer/README.md

     If a census tract (or county) is partially uncovered, the areal weighting results may be impacted.
 4. In the case of the equal weighting method, edge effects may come into play, where spatial extents which lie on the edge of a census tract may be counted as overlapping.
     This is particularly notable for the case of balancing authorities, where a census tract may be bordered by several balancing authorities, which could lead to up to seven balancing authorities which are considered to overlap with a particular census tract.
-5. A space separated operator is used to store the list of unique identifiers associated with the starting spatial extents.
+5. The unique identifiers associated with the starting and ending spatial extents is saved is a space-separated format.
     Thus, these should not have any spaces in these identifiers, as words separated by spaces will be returned as separate codes.
     The `save_m` function attempts to address this issue by replacing spaces with underscores, however it may not always be clear how to map back to the original codes.
     Thus, it is recommended to ensure that there are no spaces in the unique identifier codes being used.
 6. There is some inconsistency among sources regarding the codes used for the balancing authorities GRIDFORCE SOUTH and GRIDFORCE ENERGY MANAGEMENT, LLC.
     In this case, 'GRIS' is used for GRIDFORCE SOUTH and 'GRID' is used for GRIDFORCE ENERGY MANAGEMENT, LLC.
+7. The geographic boundary files used from the U.S. Census Bureau are generalizations.
+    The TIGER shapefile for these regions is also available, but is considerably larger is size; hence, the generalized datasets used in this method.
+8. The Census year is not changeable in the current configuration for `get_m` method.